imtiaz101325/blogfolio/content/blog/time-complexity/index.md

 import Graph from "snippets/time-complexity/graph";

 People who write code everyday in their jobs have many things to consider while building software.
 They need to keep their code maintainable and well documented.
-They must also sometimes worry about scale and performance.
+They must also, sometimes, worry about scale and performance.
 How does an engineer know if their solution is a good one?
 Among the things that they could measure are running time and memory usage.
 This leads them to two important questions:

 1. How long does my program take to run?
 2. How much memory does my program take to run?